matthewtwarren/SortSpotify/README.md

 SDJ> sort playlist
 ```

-Please also note: playlists are not added to you Spotify library when they are created.
-To add a playlist to you library, run:
+Please also note: playlists are not automatically added to your Spotify library when they are created using this tool.
+To add a playlist to your library, run:
 ```
 SDJ> add to spotify
 ```